obaidy/installments-app/README.md

 ## Supabase Schema

 The `supabase` directory contains SQL for additional tables used by the app.
 Run the SQL in `supabase/schema.sql` on your project to create the `user_roles` table which stores roles for each user.
+The table now references `auth.users` and the script uses `CREATE TABLE IF NOT EXISTS` to avoid duplicates.
+If you previously created an older `user_roles` table, drop it before running the updated SQL.

 ### Admin pages

-Screens under `app/admin` and `app/(web)` that require an admin role will display an "Access denied" message for unauthorized users.
+The admin interface is implemented in `app/(web)/admin.tsx` and there is no `app/admin` directory.
+Users without the admin role visiting this page will see an "Access denied" message.

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: